-- 9.12 The following examples set out some general principles on how some common ancillary restrictions (for example non-compete clauses, licences of intellectual property and know-how, and purchase and supply agreements) will be assessed. - Non-compete clauses:

-Such clauses, if properly limited, are generally accepted as essential if the purchaser is to receive the full benefit of any goodwill and/or know-how acquired with any tangible assets.
+- 9.12 The following examples set out some general principles on how some common ancillary restrictions (for example noncompete clauses, licences of intellectual property and know-how, and purchase and supply agreements) will be assessed. - Non-compete clauses: - Such clauses, if properly limited, are generally accepted as essential if the purchaser is to receive the full benefit of any goodwill and/or know-how acquired with any tangible assets.
 CCS will consider the duration of the clause, its geographical field of application, its subject matter and the persons subject to it.
 Any restriction must relate only to the goods and services of the acquired business and apply only to the area in which the relevant goods and services were established under the previous/current owner.

-Licences of intellectual property and know-how:
+As an indication, CCS has in previous merger cases accepted non-compete clauses for periods ranging from two (2) to five (5) years. - Licences of intellectual property and know-how:

 Where an undertaking acquires the whole or part of another undertaking, the transaction may include the transfer of rights to intellectual property or know-how.
 However, the seller may need to retain ownership of such rights to exploit them in the remaining parts of its business.
 In such cases, the purchaser will normally be guaranteed access to the rights under licensing arrangements.
-In this context, restrictions in exclusive or simple licences of patents, trade-marks, know-how and similar rights may be accepted as necessary to the implementation of the merger, and therefore covered by the definition of ancillary restrictions in the Act.
-The licences may be limited in terms of their field-of-use to the activities of the business acquired, and may be granted for the entire duration of the patents, trademarks of similar rights, or the normal economic life of any know-how recorded earlier.
-If the licences contain restrictions, not within any of the above categories, they are likely to fall outside the definition of an ancillary restriction.
+In this context, restrictions in exclusive or simple licences of patents, trade-marks, know-how and similar rights may be accepted as necessary to the implementation of the merger and, therefore, covered by the definition of ancillary restrictions in the Act.
+The licences may be limited in terms of their field-of-use to the activities of the business acquired, and may be granted for the entire duration of the patents, trade-marks of similar rights, or the normal economic life of any know-how recorded earlier.
+If the licences contain restrictions not within any of the above categories, they are likely to fall outside the definition of an ancillary restriction.

-Purchase and supply agreements:
+• Purchase and supply agreements: